syncfusion-content/flutter-docs/Flutter/datagrid/columns-resizing.md

 SfDataGrid provides the following callbacks to notify the column resizing operations.

 - `onColumnResizeStart`: Called when column resizing is started.
 In Mobile platforms, this callback will be called at the time of showing the resizing indicator when long press a column header.
-In Web and Windows platforms, this method will be called when click and drag the indicator.
+In Web and Windows platforms, this method will be called when click and drag the resizing indicator.
 - `onColumnResizeUpdate`: Called when a column is being resized.
 - `onColumnResizeEnd`: Called when a column resizing is ended.
 Typically, this will be called when you release the pointer.